 At the close of his Residency, Luchte was named Visiting Professor for three years, for the period from 1 July 2014 to 30 June 2017, during which he will undertake yearly Residencies at SUFE.

 Luchte was Guest Editor of the Fall 2015/Spring 2016 edition of The Agonist on ‘Nietzsche and Chinese Thought’.
 His work for this piece is entitled ‘Daggers and Spears: Lu Xun and Nietzsche on Cultural Revolution.’

-James Luchte is currently working on a book entitled Mortal Thought: Hölderlin and Philosophy which is forthcoming from Bloomsbury Publishing in 2016.
+James Luchte’s latest book is Mortal Thought: Hölderlin and Philosophy, published by Bloomsbury Publishing in 2016.

 Mortal Thought explores the radical philosophical innovations of the poet-philosopher Friedrich Hölderlin (1770-1843) and their seminal influence upon philosophy from the 19th century to the present day.
 The study casts into relief Hölderlin as a tragic philosopher in the age of romanticism, responsible, according to Foucault, for the radical ‘return of time’ to Western thought.
 Beginning with the point of departure of Hölderlin in Kant and the post-Kantian debates, Luchte explores the emergence of Hölderlin as poet-philosopher and revolutionary, his influence upon the four dominant strands of Continental philosophy – Nietzsche, Heidegger, Critical Theory and post-structuralism – and his relevance for our own era.

 Heidegger’s Turn (Kehre) and its role in the re-inauguration of Heidegger’s thought

 Kant and German Idealism: Kant, Fichte, Hölderlin, Schelling, Hegel, Schopenhauer